justinxie712/CaeserCipher/README.md

   * Row of letters directly below represent the corresponding offset letters

 The SourceText represents your selected string of characters.

-The CiphertText represents the ciphered text corresponding to the given SourceText.
+The CipherText represents the ciphered text corresponding to the given SourceText.

 A demonstration of the configuration is shown below.